ryx/datalayer.js/README.md

 ## Building and Bundling
 After you have set up and configured your personal version of datalayer.js, it is time to build and package the datalayer core and its plugins into your global script bundle.
 We intentionally not provide a preferred method for that because it highly depends on the framework and tool landscape of your application or website.
 Common solutions are webpack, rollup or a more manual AMD-based setup using gulp or grunt.
 (TODO: provide examples for popular toolchains).
 Alternatively you might also include datalayer.js from a public CDN (e.g. [unpkg](https://unpkg.com)) and then simply embed it using a method of choice (see [Integration](#integration) for available options).

 # Models
+What are Models?
+The data expected by datalayer.js is defined by a set of conventions.
+These are based on a simple yet flexible, [virtual type system](#types), called a _model_.
+Simply put, such a model just defines what data is expected on which page.
+A page with a type of `category` for example might expect an object of type `CategoryData` holding information about the category.
 Models are a fundamental part of any datalayer.js-driven website.
 They are the foundation for implementing and validating your data, without being mandatory from a technical perspective.
 They are, however, a very important cornerstone for collaboration between developers, business departments and digital analysts.

 > A "model" in terms of datalayer.js is a single JSON document that defines at least two things: all available page types for a website and all virtual type definitions that are used by those page types.
 Types are defined using [Apache Avro](https://avro.apache.org/docs/current/).